mindtwo/server-backup/README.md

 - Run the backup script as a user with appropriate filesystem permissions
 - Store backups in a location not accessible via the web server
 - For secure offsite backups, consider setting up automated transfers to a remote server
+- Set restrictive permissions on config.php (600) to protect database credentials

 ## Testing Cleanup Functionality